 - Health and well-being – a Sociological Context for Nursing

 Assessment is through a combination of end-of-trimester exams and continuous assessment, including assessment of performance on clinical placements.

 The majority of clinical learning takes place in our aﬃliated partner hospitals, all of which are national specialist centres of clinical excellence: Children’s Health Ireland at Crumlin, the Mater Misericordiae University Hospital, St Vincent’s Healthcare Group, and in numerous other clinical sites within the Ireland East Hospital Group.

 * Please Note: Curriculum may be subject to change in line with NMBI Nurse Registration Programmes Standards and Requirements.

 International Study Opportunities

-You may have the opportunity to study in a choice of European locations for a semester between stages 2 and 4.
+You may have the opportunity to study in a choice of European locations for a trimester between stages 2 and 4.